ThatsTheTTT/KNFL/README.md

 KNLF is a memory-efficient lossless image compression format optimized for a low RAM footprint and line-by-line decoding.
 It is designed for embedded systems, microcontrollers, and low-resource environments.

-This repository contains the C/C++ reference encoder and decoder library.
+This repository contains the C++ reference encoder and decoder library.

 ---